LiNa-Codes-01/Trial_Repository/README.md

 # Trial_Repository
- Learning about Git and GitHub
-This is just a trial.
+ Learning about Git and GitHub and this is just a trial repository.